Uterine Fibroids

 Surgical treatments for uterine fibroids can offer more relief for severe symptoms.
 Some surgeries preserve the uterus so women can have children in the future, and others remove the uterus entirely.
 Surgical treatments include:

-• Hysterectomy — a surgery that removes the uterus.
+• Hysterectomy: A surgery that removes the uterus.
 The cervix and ovaries may also be removed during a hysterectomy.
 A hysterectomy can be performed vaginally, laparoscopically, robotically or abdominally (open).
-If you have a large uterus or very large fibroids, you likely will need a robotic or abdominal procedure.

-• Myomectomy — a procedure to remove the fibroids while conserving the uterus.
+• Myomectomy: A procedure to remove the fibroids while saving the uterus.
 This procedure can be hysteroscopic, robotic or laparoscopic or an open abdominal surgery.
-The type of myomectomy you need will depend on where your fibroids are located and how large they are.

-• Radiofrequency ablation (RFA) — a minimally invasive procedure that burns fibroids, causing them to shrink.
-While this procedure preserves the uterus, there is no long-term data about pregnancy after RFA.
+• Radiofrequency ablation (RFA): A minimally invasive procedure that burns fibroids, causing them to shrink.

-Uterine artery embolization, also called uterine fibroid embolization — During this procedure, interventional radiologists inject small particles into the arteries that supply blood to the fibroids.
+• Uterine artery embolization, also called uterine fibroid embolization: During this procedure, interventional radiologists inject small particles into the arteries that supply blood to the fibroids.
 The particles block this blood supply, causing fibroids to shrink.
-This procedure is only recommended for women who do not wish to have any more children.

 FAQs